-Implemen ts Athletes Grip problems Implements that are provided by the facility must be checked before commencement of throwing to ensure they conform to UKA rules (reference UK Athletics Handbook "Rules of Competition") in particular that they have serviceable grips and profiles.
-6 2 Facility Management, Coaches, Athletes Hammer/I Discus Athletes, Coaches Impact injuries 1.
-Ideally javelin throwing should not take place simultaneously with hammer/discus.
+Implements Athletes Grip problems Implements that are provided by the facility must be checked before commencement of throwing to ensure they conform to UKA rules (reference UK Athletics Handbook "Rules of Competition") in particular that they have serviceable grips and profiles.
+6 2 Facility Management, Coaches, Athletes Hammer/Discus Athletes, Coaches Impact injuries Ideally javelin throwing should not take place simultaneously with hammer/discus.
 However if hammer/discus training coincides with javelin training then coaches and athletes must position themselves safely well back from the javelin runway while throws take place form the cage.
-2. Throws must not commence unless the coach signals it is safe to begin.
+Throws must not commence unless the coach signals it is safe to begin.
 6 4 Facility Management, Coaches, Club management Sector Athletes, Coaches, Coaches, Impact Injuries When javelin throwing is taking place the service road behind the stand should be 10 5 Facility Management, Coaches, Club management

-& other со rdoned off and only used
+& other cordoned off and only used

-personnel r emergency vehicles.
+personnel for emergency vehicles.

--

-Training Athletes, Coaches Impact injuries 2.
-3. 5.
-6. All throws must be from the runway and only in the direction of the sector.
+Training Athletes, Coaches Impact injuries All throws must be from the runway and only in the direction of the sector.
 Javelins are to be returned after throwing by carrying vertically and not by throwing.
 Only coaches, or supervised athletes, are to be forward of the throwing line.
 All coaches and athletes are aware of the need for concentration at all times.
 When approaching a thrown javelin to mark the point of landing, or retrieve it, coaches or other appointed persons should approach the javelin from the side and not move in towards the pointed tail end of the javelin.
 During a throw, coaches and athletes must stand outside the sector lines or behind the thrower.
 10 5 Coaches, Athletes, Club management

-Shot Putt I Implements Athletes Cuts All implements must be Facility checked for surface damage that 6 2 Management, may cause injury.
-Coaches, Athletes Circle Athletes, Coaches Slips, falls Impact injuries Ensure that circle is in good order and not cracking or breaking up.
+Shot Putt Implements Athletes Cuts All implements must be Facility checked for surface damage that 6 2 Management, may cause injury.
+Coaches, Athletes Circle Athletes, Conches Slips, falls Ensure that circle is in good order and not cracking or breaking up.
 2. Examine circle rim to ensure that it is free from protrusions of shards of metal.
 3. Ensure that circle is free of extraneous material, grit, dirt or standing water.
 4. Ensure that drainage holes are kept clear.
 5. Ensure that mats are provided for wiping shoes if ground is wet.
 6. Ensure that stop board is firm and stable.
-7. Ensure that stop board is not damaged so as to cause a foot injury Monitor golf balls from neighbouring range and if necessary notify the facility management.
-8 5 Facility Management, Coaches Coaches, Club management
+7. Ensure that stop board is not damaged so as to cause a foot injury 6 2 Facility Management, Coaches Coaches injuries neighbouring range and if necessary notify the facility management.
+8 5 management

-Training Athletes, Impact 1.
-Practice trials are not

-Coaches injuries allowed outside the circle.
-Coaches, Athletes,

-2. All coaches and athletes Club management

-must be aware of the need

-for concentration at all

-times.

-3. Only coaches and senior

-athletes are allowed 10 5

-forward of the stop board.

-4. Coaches/athletes forward

-of the stop board should

-stand outside the sector

-lines and always face the

-circle.

-5. The shot is returned using

-appropriate apparatus or

-by carrying and not

-throwing or rolling.

-6. Particular care must be

-taken when rotational shot

-putting takes place.

-Coaches and athletes

-should stand well away

-from the circle.
+Training Athletes, Coaches Impact injuries 1.
+Practice trials are not allowed outside the circle.
+Coaches, Athlete 26 Coaches injuries 2.
+All coaches and athletes must be aware of the need for concentration at all times.3.
+Only coaches and senior athletes are allowed10forward of the stop board.
+4. Coaches/athletes forward of the stop board should stand outside the sector lines and always face the circle.
+5. The shot is returned using appropriate apparatus or by carrying and not throwing or rolling.
+6. Particular care must be taken when rotational shot putting takes place.
+Coaches and athletes should stand well away from the circle.